HJaffery/text-summarizaton-ML/README.md

 This code is written in python.
 To use it you will need:

 Python 2.7
 Theano 0.7
 A recent version of NumPy and SciPy

+Python 2.7
+Theano 0.7
+A recent version of NumPy and SciPy